Gadwal: Rail

 Gadwal has a rail junction connecting to other towns and cities, with more than 40 trains passing through daily.
 The railway station is on Secunderabad–Dhone section.
 Gadwal became connected by rail to Raichur, Karnataka, after commissioning of the new line on 12 October.
 Gadwal railway station is planned to become a four-line connecting junction with the addition of a Gadwal–Macherla line.
 The Railway Department has sufficient land to be used for new railway projects.

 Road

-Gadwal is located 15 km from National Highway 44 (formerly NH-7).
+Gadwal is located 15 km from National Highway 44 (India) (formerly NH-7).

 A new national highway (Kothakota–Mantralayam) starts from Kothakota then reaches Gadwal, Ieeja, Gudur and Mantralayam.
 The newly sanctioned Yerravally–Raichur National highway also passes through Gadwal.

 Telangana State Road Transport Corporation (TSRTC) runs bus services from Gadwal to major towns and villages.

 Solar energy

 With the Jurala Project, one of the most prestigious dams in India, 11 km away, the town has implemented solar energy for production of electricity.